GreenGold33/express-projects/README.md

 # TO-DO App using an API

-Create a server that "serves" a client (normally under the `public` folder) that interacts with this server by using the different endopoints
+Create a server that "serves" a client (under the `public` folder) that:

+- interacts with this server by using the different endopoints
+- manage the creation, update, removal of tasks
+- show different list tasks (done & pending tasks)

+Feel free to use your own design and client app routes

 ## Start server